 Thank you for supporting the Book Fair

 A big thank you to everyone for supporting our annual Book Fair.
 It was a huge success!
 I am glad to say that a little over $2,000.00 was raised.
 These funds will be used for purchasing new books for our school library.
-The lucky winner for the Family Draw was Chantel in Mrs. Gerdes and Mrs. Woodbeck’s Grade 5 class.
-Chantel, Mrs. Gerdes and Mrs. Woodbeck were all pleased to have won.
+The lucky winner for the Family Draw was Darren in Mrs. Magnan's Grade 5 class.
+Darren and Mrs. Magnan were both very pleased, and surprised, to have won.
 Thank you again to everyone who came out to support the school and who purchased books.
 Happy reading!
-See you at the next Book Fair which will be in the fall of the new school year.

 Did you know...?